RetoSchmucki/climateExtract/README.md

 > Note shorter time-series are also available [Copernicus Climate](https://surfobs.climate.copernicus.eu/dataaccess/access_eobs.php#datafiles)

 #### News
+* 07/11/2023 ("Fast-Rose")
+  - Updated to E-OBS v28.0 (Oct 2023)
+    1. extending data from January 1950 to December 2023
+    2. fully update to the `terra` package
+    3. included the `geodata` package
+    4. removed former dependency to the `zoo` package

 * 30/04/2023 ("Witty-Rose")
   - Updated to E-OBS v27.0 (April 2023)
     1. extending data from January 1950 to December 2022